Khan-Ziaulhaq/Khan-Ziaulhaq/README.md

 # 💫 About Me:
-Hi, I'm [Your Name], a passionate front-end developer with a strong focus on design and user experience.
+Hi, I'm KHAN ZIAULHAQ, a passionate front-end developer with a strong focus on design and user experience.
 I specialize in building responsive, visually stunning websites and applications.
 With expertise in modern frameworks and a commitment to writing clean, maintainable code, I strive to create seamless, high-performance digital experiences across all platforms.

 ---